A Guide to Septic Tank Regulation

 Can I still discharge to a watercourse, what does the Environment Agency advise?

 Contact the Environment Agency to discuss your options.
 You can apply for a permit for an existing or new discharge to surface water from a septic tank.
 A permit is only granted in exceptional circumstances.
 If you’re planning to use a septic tank conversion unit to upgrade an existing septic tank.
 You must check it meets the required standard.
 Evidence may be required to show that the wastewater will treat to the correct standard.
 In addtion, you will still need to apply for a permit.

 What other Regulations and Environment agency advice should I consider?

 Is your septic tank big enough?

 Your treatment system must be installed properly and have enough capacity.
 The treatment system must be large enough to handle the maximum amount of sewage it will need to treat.
 If you install a new small sewage treatment plant you must check with the installer that it meets the sizing requirements in British Water’s Flows and Loads 4 guidance.
-Of course if you are using Homeseptic we will do all of this for you.
+Of course, if you are using Homeseptic we will do all of this for you.

 Should the amount of sewage the system needs to treat increases you must make sure the treatment system is still big enough.
-You must also recalculate the maximum daily volume of your discharge and apply for a permit if it is more than 5 cubic metres (5,000 litres) a day.
+You must also recalculate the maximum daily volume of your discharge and apply for a permit if it is more than 5 cubic meters (5,000 litres) a day.
 Again Homeseptic can give you help with this.